 The department maintains a strong emphasis on research, human development, counseling, and the application of psychology to the areas of business, education, and community problems.

 Coursework provides opportunities to engage in service learning, a senior internship, and to implement research skills in design and administration.
-SDC offers two concentrations:
+SDCC offers two concentrations:

 - Biblical counseling